lebao3105/Commands-collection/wiki/Contributing-to-CC.md

 > Note: FPC, of course, welcomes contributions.

 Unicode RTL exists and is usable, however not in CC.
-While minimal support for it is here, problems exist in both compile and run time:
+Problems exist in both compile and run time:

 * `resourcestring`s cause conversion errors;
-* garbage strings sometimes.
+* garbage data sometimes.
 * a bunch of conversion warnings.

-# Pascal-only

 ## Dotted units

 Or rather say, namespaced units.

-Typically, FPC's dotted RTL (and included packages) have `System.` (notice the dot) prefix in their name.
-UNIX-only units are prefixed with `unixapi.`, while Windows ones have `winapi.` prefix.
+> Support for this thing will be removed in the next version of CC (releases in this June?) as:
+> 1. Not enabled by default in FPC+RTL builds.
+> 2. Not supported in FPCUpdeluxe (our beloved FPC installer)
+> 3. Takes spaces, and a bit of time just to get/remember the right unit name
+> 4. Who actually use it?
+> 5. No benefits (CC shared units have cc. prefix)

+Dotted unit names:
+* RTL: `system.` + names found in non-dotted
+* UNIX-only: `unixapi.` + slightly changed name (e.g `baseunix` => `unixapi.base`)
+* Windows-only: `winapi.` + slightly changed name

-Namespaced names can be found in FPC package's `namespaced` folder.
+Correct names can be found in `namespaced` folders found across the FPC source code.

 `FPC_DOTTEDUNITS` symbol is also defined for easy `uses` choice: